YueranCao2001/COSC-5455-Group-Project-Team7/README.md

 # 4. Link to Slides

-You can see the slides in .pptx version via [Slides_PPTX](COSC-5455-Presentation.pptx)
+You can see the slides in .pptx version via [Slides_PPTX](COSC-5455_Presentation.pptx)

+Or you can see the slides in pdf version via [Slides_PDF](COSC-5455_Presentation.pdf)

+Or just see via the Google Slide: https://docs.google.com/presentation/d/1Qt_NBI4VgZe3ITk6QHVXP-tyk0ldcWzrE8-5rDea5Jo/edit?usp=sharing

 ---